Music

 This intro for my spring and summer 2009 broadcasts on Fresh Air: The Alternative features Ben Felsing, Saul Williams, Kid Beyond, and Dahlak Brathwaite.
 Music in the background is the top 25 hits of 2008 mashed up together by DJ Earworm in his The United State of Pop 2008.

 Note: All of these tracks are provided free of charge, and DJ Matt Werner makes no claims on the copyright of the original material.
 The copyrights are owned by their respective owners.
-If a track needs to be removed by claim of the copyright owner, please e-mail me at mattswriting at yahoo.
+If a track needs to be removed by claim of the copyright owner, please e-mail me at mattswriting at Gmail.